Resources that may Help us Put Research into Practice

 The International Dyslexia Association (especially the Ontario branch) is a terrific source of information, including effective approaches for all students - not just those with dyslexia.
 CLICK HERE for a link to the Onatario branch.
 CLICK HERE for a link to the main International branch.

 By becoming a member of the IDA, you will receive:

 Perspectives: A quarterly periodical containing articles authored by professionals in the field, including a special section for parents

 Annals of Dyslexia: A semi-annual peer-reviewed research journal

 Reading and Writing: An Interdisciplinary Journal - free online access

-CLICK HERE for their Virtual Teaching Resource Hub with lesson templates and sample lessons.
+CLICK HERE for their Virtual Teaching Resource Hub with lesson templates and sample lessons and videos.